Lavender-exe/Hades-C2/README.md

 # Hades-C2

 Hades is a basic Command & Control framework built using Python.
 It is currently _extremely_ bare bones, but I plan to add more features soon.

-**Server tested on Windows**
+**Server tested on Windows - expect bugs**

 ## Features
 - [x] Windows Implant